wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.8.8 - Released on 11 September 2025 =
+* New: Empty Button on add to cart subscription box with other product
+* Enhancement: Allow Decimal Price For subscription box price
+* Enhancement: Subscription box enhancement
+* New: Compatible with latest WP (6.8.2) and WC (10.1.2)
+* New: Compatibility with Affiliate Plugin to earn commissions on subscription renewal order

 = 1.8.7 - Released on 19 August 2025 =
 * Enhancement: Improved data retrieval mechanisms by implementing optimized MySQL queries to ensure consistent and accurate data fetching across the system